jnozzi/cocoadev.com/markdown/NSDataCategory.md

 Tried to use this code by dragging into xcode project libz.dyllb but it does not work or...well... it returns null data.
 Why?

 ----
-Turn off General/ZeroLink, then fix the errors which result.
+Turn off ZeroLink, then fix the errors which result.

 ----
 Done but nothing is changed, still remain null.
 Can you take a look to the project please?